mvadari/rippled/docs/sidechain/spec.md

 and funds will move from these accounts through a new set of transactions specifically meant for cross-chain transfers.
 A special set of "witness servers" are used to prove that assets were put into trust on the locking-chain or returned on the issuing-chain.
-A new ledger object called a "xchain claim id" is used to prevent transaction replay.
+A new ledger object called a "xchain claim ID" is used to prevent transaction replay.

 A source chain is the chain where the cross-chain transfer starts - by either putting assets into trust on the locking-chain or returning wrapped assets on the issuing-chain.
-The steps for moving funds from a source chain to a destination chain are:

-1) On the destination chain, an account submits a transaction that adds a ledger object called a "xchain claim id" that will be used to identify the initiating transaction and prevent the initiating transaction from being claimed on the destination chain more than once.
-This transaction will include a signature reward amount, in XRP.
-Rewards amounts much match the amount specified by the sidechain ledger object, and the reward amount will be deducted from the account's balance and held on this ledger object.
-   Collecting rewards is discussed below.
-The door account will keep a new ledger object - a "bridge".
-This "bridge" ledger object will keep a counter that is used for these "xchain claim ids".
-A "xchain claim id" will be checked out from this counter and the counter will be incremented.
-Once checked out, the claim id would be owned by the account that submitted the transaction.
-See the section below for what fields are present in the new "bridge" ledger object and "xchain claim id" ledger object.
-The actual number must be retrieved from the transaction metadata on a validated ledger.

-2) On the source chain, an initiating transaction is sent from a source account.
-   This transaction will include the amount to transfer, bridge spec, "xchain claim id" from step (1), and an optional destination account on the destination chain.
-The asset being transferred cross-chain will be transferred from the source account to the door account.

-3) When a witness server sees a new cross-chain transaction, it submits a transaction on the destination chain that adds a signature attesting to the cross-chain transaction.
-This will include the amount being transferred cross-chain, the account to send the signature reward to on the destination chain, the bridge spec, the sending account, and the optional destination account.
-These signatures will be accumulated on the "xchain claim id" object on the destination chain.
-The keys used in these signatures must match the keys on the multi-signers list on the door account.

-4) When a quorum of signatures have been collected, the cross-chain funds can be claimed on the destination chain.
-If a destination account was specified in the initialting transaction on the source chain, the funds will move when the transaction that adds the last required witness signature is executed (the signature that made the quorum).
-On success, the "chain claim id" object is removed and the signature rewards are paid (see step 6).
-If there is an error (for example, the destination has deposit auth set) or the optional destination account was not specified, a "cross-chain claim" transaction must be used.
-Note, if the signers list on the door account changes while the signatures are collected, the signers list at the time the quorum is reached is controlling.
-When the quorum is reach, the signing keys will be checked against the current signers list, and if a collected signature's key is no longer on that list it is removed and signatures will continue to be collected.

-5) On the destination chain, the the owner of the "xchain claim id" (see 1) can submit a "cross chain claim" transaction that includes the chain sequence number", the bridge spec, and a destination.
-The "cross "xchain claim id" object must exist and must have already collected enough signatures from the witness servers for this to succeed.
-On success, a payment is made from the door account to the specified destination, signature rewards are distributed (see step 6), and the "xchain claim id" is deleted.
-A "cross chain claim" transaction can only succeed once, as the "xchain claim id" for that transaction can only be created once.
-In case of error, the funds can be sent to an alternate account and eventually returned to the initiating account.
-   Note that this transaction is only used if the optional destination account is not specified in step (2) or there is an error when sending funds to that destination account.
+A high-level overview of a cross-chain transfer:

+1) The user claims a cross-chain claim ID on the destination chain.

+2) The user submits a cross-chain transfer transaction on the source chain, attaching the claimed cross-chain claim ID and including a reward amount for the witness servers.
+This locks or burns the asset on the source chain.

+3) The witness server signs an attestation saying that the funds were locked or burned on the source chain.
+This is then submitted as a transaction on the destination chain.
+The list of trusted public keys is kept on the signer list set on the door account.

+4) When there is a quorum of witness attestations, the funds can be claimed on the destination chain.
+If a destination account is specified in the initial transfer, then the funds automatically transfer when quorum is reached.

+5) Otherwise, the user can submit a claim transaction for the transferred value on the destination chain.

-6) When funds are successfully claimed on the destination chain, the reward pool is distrubuted to the signature providers.
-The rewards will be transferred to the destination addresses specified in the messages the witnesses sign.
-These accounts are on the destination chain.
-(Note: the witness servers specify where the rewards for its signature goes, this is not specified on the sidechain ledger object).
+6) Once the funds have been claimed on the destination chain, the rewards are distributed on the destination chain to the accounts specified in the attestation transactions.

-The cross-chain transfer is now complete.
-Note that the transactions sent by the witness servers that add their signatures may send signatures in a batch.
+## List of new transactions

+* XChainCreateBridge
+* XChainCreateClaimID
+* XChainCommit
+* XChainClaim
+* XChainCreateAccountCommit
+* XChainAddAttestation
+* XChainModifyBridge

+## List of new ledger objects

+* Bridge
+* XChainClaimID
+* XChainCreateAccountClaimState

 ## Supporting transactions overview